ZuzooVn/face_ripper/README.md

 So, go get face_recognition installed and tested first and then you should be good to go with this repo.

 face_recognition requires a package called dlib.
-If you have a GPU you must install dlib in a specific way in order to use your GPU.
+If you have a GPU you must install dlib in a specific way in order to get it to use your GPU.